Bruce D. Spencer

 Spencer has participated in evaluations of major statistical programs, including population estimates by the Census Bureau, population forecasts by the Social Security Administration, test score statistics by the Department of Education, and drug abuse estimates by state and local agencies.
 He has also conducted research into the effects of data error on the allocations of public funding and representation.
 He has published numerous articles and three books.

 Statistical Sampling in Networks.
 Part of Spencer’s work addresses the following problem: When one takes a sample of individuals using the usual kind of sampling methods, and the individuals are related to each other in a way that can be described in terms of a graph (or statistical network), how can we make inferences about the graph (network)?
-In their paper, “Estimating network degree distributions under sampling: An inverse problem, with applications to monitoring social media networks,” Spencer, Yaonan Zhang, and Eric Kolaczyk address the problem of estimating the degree distribution (fraction of nodes with 0 links, 1 link, 2 links, etc.) based on simple random samples and Bernoulli samples.
+In a 2015 Annals of Applied Statistics article, “Estimating network degree distributions under sampling: An inverse problem, with applications to monitoring social media networks,” Spencer, Yaonan Zhang, and Eric Kolaczyk address the problem of estimating the degree distribution (fraction of nodes with 0 links, 1 link, 2 links, etc.) based on simple random samples and Bernoulli samples.
 Work by Spencer’s doctoral student Maxim Vasylkiv extends the work to complex samples, and Vasylkiv is developing new methods to handle the more complex case of inference for 2-degree distributions (e.g., how many people in a social network have j friends of friends).

 Human Rights Statistics.
 Statistics, as numbers and as methodology, are increasingly used in the context of human rights.
 Statistical research in this area is in its infancy, both in terms of individual research projects and as a study of how statistics are used and misused.
 Spencer is collaborating with Galya Ruffer (Department of Political Science and Buffet Center for the Humanities at Northwestern University) to look at forced migration.
 Spencer and Ruffer are developing a research project to statistically assess the performance of agencies in granting asylum status.
 The first step in the research is to understand what agencies are engaged in such processes, how they operate, and what their various goals are.
 To this end, a National Science Foundation grant supported an international workshop on the topic that was held at Northwestern in 2014.